Starting at INR 13,900 INR 17,500

 You need to be prepared for this.
 But other than that, it is a wonderful time to undertake the trek.
 The temperature range is the same as June but the climate is more refreshed due to rainfall.
 You must pack everything in a spacious waterproof backpack so that everything remains dry and carry a raincoat to protect yourself from getting wet. the leaders at Cliffhangers India are expert and learned trek leaders, they will help you in traversing during the rain quite safely.

-The most convenient time for this trek is in august as the days are most comfortable for treks with temperature fluctuating between 15 to 30°C but nights are comparatively colder with lower mercury level.
+The most convenient time for the 7 great lakes of Kashmir is in august as the days are most comfortable for treks with temperature fluctuating between 15 to 30°C but nights are comparatively colder with lower mercury level.

 August promises a wonderful time throughout the trek with crystal clear views and enjoyable weather.
 You won’t face much climate related difficulties this month.